IRWeidman/micropython-ADS124S08/examples/examples.md

 └── main.py (optional)
 ```

-Once the scripts are uploaded, simply run them by importing the example script through the repl or main.py.
+Once the scripts are uploaded, simply run them by importing the example script through the Micropython REPL or main.py.

 ``` python
 import simple_scan.py